fredericaltorres/MemoryM/README.md

     // Allocate a new DateTime set to now struct tm * NewDate();
+    // Re compute now and re allocate a new date , but re use the internal MemoryAllocation object struct tm *(*ReNewDate)(struct tm * previousAllocation);
     // Allocate a new DateTime set to a specific date struct tm * NewDateTime(int year, int month, int day, int hour, int minutes, int seconds);